• Skip to content

 Key Project Team :

-• George Nedelea , Sawtooth Contracting
+• George Nedelea – Sawtooth Contracting , Craftsman & Construction

 • Trevor Brown , ICF Professional

-HISTORY
+HISTORY OF LAND

 The Sawtooth landscape, long before it became a destination for visitors and Stanley residents, was home to Indigenous peoples.
 The ancestors of today’s Shoshone-Bannock Tribes, along with other Native communities, lived within and stewarded this region for generations, guided by an understanding of balance with the natural world.